Spend your day birdwatching in the Cotswolds… At Manor Cottages we are very proud of the beautiful villages and...

 Painswick is a small Gloucestershire village and a great starting point to travel around the Cotswolds.
 Taking the A46 from Painswick, you can travel up the valley where you have great views of Cheltenham and Gloucester.
 Alternatively, head south towards Stroud and enjoy spectacular views, as you get closer to the royal residence of Gatcombe Park.

 There are many smaller country roads leading off from the A46 that will take you to the tiny villages such as Slad, Edge and Bisley, offering traditional pubs and great shops.
-Slad (and The Woolpack pub) is especially noteworthy given its link to Laurie Lee and the famous book Cider with Rosie.
-The local pub servers very good food and on a clear day the views are stunning.
+Slad (and The Woolpack pub) is especially noteworthy given its link to Laurie Lee and the famous book “Cider With Rosie”.
+The local pub serves very good food and on a clear day, the views are simply stunning.

-Unlike ‘The Golden Triangle’ this area is perhaps a little less known.
-The villages are still very much ‘Cotswolds’ and offer some stunning charm and some of the most untouched architecture, with certain locations having had next to nothing developed in terms of housing due to local bylaws forbidding such change.
-Villages such as Stanton (excellent pub The Mount too), Paxford, Buckland Laverhill and Snowshill are such examples.
-We would certainly urge and recommend a good nose around these villages.
+Unlike “The Golden Triangle”, this area is perhaps a little less known.
+The villages are still very typical of the Cotswolds, offering some stunning charm with some of the most untouched architecture.
+Villages such as Stanton (be sure to check out The Mount pub), Paxford, Buckland Laverhill and Snowshill are such examples.